 The three apps differ in scope and are used by different departments at different stages in the customer life cycle:

-- Dynamics 365 Project Service Automation is a project management that supports project managers and team members in planning, staffing, executing and controlling projects over a prolonged period of time.
-(Project Service Automation will be known as Dynamics 365 Project Operations from October 2020).
+- Dynamics 365 Project Operations is a project management that supports project managers and team members in planning, staffing, executing and controlling projects over a prolonged period of time.

 - Dynamics 365 Field Service, on the other hand, is used to manage rather short-term work orders.
 The apps supports dispatchers in selecting the best suited technicians for a work order and get them to the customer at the right time.
 Hence there are fewer resources involved in this process.